 - The rate of decline for those with hearing loss was also 30-40% faster than those that did not have a hearing loss.

 - Research found that in age-related, early stages of hearing loss the brain activity went down in the auditory temporal cortex and increased in the frontal and pre-frontal cortex.
 This area is responsible for working memory, which may explain the increase in effortful listening and cognitive overload.

 A study did show that hearing aids seemed to even the playing field between those with hearing loss and those without.
 Those with hearing loss who used hearing aids seemed to have the same rate of cognitive decline as those with normal hearing.
 This suggested that the hearing aids may have buffered the effects of cognitive decline associated with hearing loss.
-However, once other areas of life such as depression and social supports were looked at, the differences were less substantial.
+However, once other areas of life such as depression and social support were looked at, the differences were less substantial.